 Exasperated by the constant demands of his siblings, John-Boy heads out for an isolated cabin to spend a day by himself so he can think and write.
 On arriving he discovers Sarah, a neighbor he once dated.
 She has run away from the people in Richmond that her strict mother sent her to.
 When Sarah comes down with a fever, John-Boy enlists the aid of Granny Ketchum, a woman wise in the ways of folk medicine.
 Sarah's condition, and John-Boy's responsibilities towards it, seem to mature him overnight.
-Written by

 Ron Kerrigan <email@example.com>